-So, I decided to make homemade low-carb chocolate bars as a surprise for Valentine’s Day to give to Mrs. CBB along with some not-so-crafty decorations that I’m sure she will laugh at.
+I decided to make homemade keto chocolate bars for Valentine’s Day to give to Mrs. CBB.

 - Can you eat chocolate on a low-carb diet?